utkarshsp206/ETH-AVAX-Module-3/README.md

      - Use the `mintTokens` function to mint tokens to a recipient address.
      - Use the `burnTokens` function to burn tokens owned by the caller.
      - Use the `transferTokens` function to transfer tokens between addresses.

-## Help

-For common problems or issues, refer to Remix IDE documentation or Solidity documentation.

 ## Author